Alocasia Growth Rate? (How Big/Tall It Gets+Growing It Faster)

 The roots will grow in a circular motion, displace the soil inside the pot, and not function properly.

-The roots will not be able to absorb water or nutrients from the soil, due to which the plant will lack the energy for growth.
+The roots will be unable to absorb water or nutrients from the soil so that the plant will lack the energy for growth.

-On the other hand, using a too-large pot can also affect the growth rate.
+On the other hand, using a pot that is too large can also affect the growth rate.

-When you keep your Alocasia in a large pot, it focuses more on root growth and less on foliage growth.
+Keeping your alocasia in a large pot focuses more on root growth and less on foliage growth.

-The chances of the Alocasia getting overwatered is also higher in a large pot as it contains more soil that holds more water and takes a long time to get dry.
+The chances of the alocasia getting overwatered are also higher in a large pot as it contains more soil that holds more water and takes a long time to dry.

 So, what is the ideal pot size for an Alocasia?